How my Fermentation Hobby Helps Me as a Software Engineer

 Conclusion

-Ny journey with fermentation has taught me this: exploring diverse interests can unlock unexpected benefits that improve and assist our professional lives.
+Ny journey with fermentation has taught me this: exploring diverse interests can bring unexpected benefits that improve and assist our professional lives.
 The patience cultivated through waiting for a perfectly aged rice beer, the analytical thinking sharpened from monitoring variables, and the adaptability developed from dealing with unknown issue in my hobby have translated into invaluable skills that make have made me a better software engineer.
-The journey of discovery doesn’t end with code.
-From baking sourdough to dancing, every pursuit holds the potential to equip us with unique perspectives.
+It doesn’t end with code.
+From baking sourdough to dancing, every exploration can equip us with different perspectives.
 I suggest you step outside your comfort zone, explore your passion, and internalize the benefits diverse interests.
 Your next great idea might be brewing in the most unexpected place!

 Royalty-free stock image above by Antoni Shkraba: Pexels.